Frequently Asked Questions

 What Form of Payment Do You Accept?
 Do You Take Insurance?
 Costs?

 We accept credit cards, checks, or cash.
 We are considered “out of network” for most insurance plans (as are most specialized Cognitive Behavioral and Anxiety therapists in our area), but our staff is happy to help you understand any “out of network” benefits you may have and how you may be able to get reimbursed a portion of your therapy fees.
+We take Kaiser Insurance with a referral, as well as Lyra and Modern Health.
 We also have upgraded our system, so we can now submit insurance claims for our clients as a courtesy service (it can be a hassle for clients to do this themselves, so we wanted to offer this nice perk).
 Payments are still made to us directly, but any reimbursement from the insurance company will be sent to our clients.
 Our fees range depending on which therapist you work with and the length of therapy session that is the most appropriate (we offer various lengths of appointments to best suite our clients’ needs).
 The range for our standard 45 minute meetings are $145-$250.

-Please give us a call and our friendly care coordinators (who answer our phones Monday-Friday 9-6:00pm and Saturdays 9am-3pm) would be happy to learn more about your needs and answer any additional questions you may have.
+Please give us a call and our friendly care coordinators (who answer our phones Monday-Friday 8:30-6:30pm and Saturdays 8:30am-5pm) would be happy to learn more about your needs and answer any additional questions you may have.

 Can Anxiety Really Be Successfully Treated?